isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 ```

 Any code wanting to do equational reasoning over a preorder is now able to: it
-need only `keyword:open` the `module:PreorderReasoning` module using its proof
+need only `keyword:open` the `module:Preorder-Reasoning` module using its proof
 of being a preorder (that is, `type:IsPreorder`) as an argument.